HamedHematian/Zero-Shot-CQG/README.md

 # Zero-Shot-CQG

-The Project is still in process.
+The Project is still in process and the code is incomplete.
+However, the pipeline works for now.
 In this project we're attempting to generate Conversational QA pairs using semantic role labeling, coreference resolution, and named entity recognition.
 The rules are now hard-coded, but we're trying to use large language models to circumvent hard-coding.

 A pilot and weak Demo